Antimaterieman/lucidity-alarm/readme.md

 - make GUI and add button to add it to autostart and make it minimizable to the system tray
 - collect audiorecordings for lucid dream induction from members of lucid dreaming forums
 - make sure it works on windows
+- PEP 257 docstrings
+- add the option to specify a folder for music files, e.g. to get some ambient texture play in the background.

 **pies in the sky**
 - if it works, make android app that does the same thing
 - make android app that detects movements and sounds in bed, sends message to the computer that an REM phase might be happening right now and increase the chance of being triggered at that time